acallaway/Hench/README.md

 # Hench
 cdsdcs

-examine the history and state (see also: git help revisions) bisect     Use binary search to find the commit that introduced a bug grep       Print lines matching a pattern log        Show commit logs show       Show various types of objects
+examine the history and state (see also: git help revisions)<br>
+   bisect     Use binary search to find the commit that introduced a bug\n grep       Print lines matching a pattern log        Show commit logs show       Show various types of objects